937-382-8020

 Much of the expertise maxillofacial trauma surgeons require is based in patient skill and gentle care.
 The best surgeons in facial trauma also base their treatment theory in interdisciplinary care; meaning if a case requires other professionals like a plastic surgeon or ENT specialist, they know how to work as a team to best treat the patient.

-Full Mouth Reconstructions are best Accomplished by Facial Trauma Surgeons
+Full Mouth Reconstructions are Best Accomplished by Facial Trauma Surgeons

 Because oral surgeons who deal with facial trauma perform reconstructive procedures, these are the best dentists for patients who need full mouth reconstruction.
 Full mouth reconstruction might include dental bone grafting, soft tissue grafting, tooth replacement with dental implants, and more.